-- Downtown or Brooklyn cool: Buffalo Exchange, Beacon’s Closet, or Crossroads.
+- Midrange: Buffalo Exchange, Beacon’s Closet, or Crossroads.

 The designer places require an appointment and will cut you a check after your items sell.
 Buffalo Exchange, Beacon’s Closet, and Crossroads take walk-ins, pay you immediately, and will donate anything they don’t take.
 There will definitely be items that a consignment shop won’t take, so you could also try your luck at other places – it can seem a bit arbitrary at times what they deem cool or cute.
 I tried this once and the second store took a couple more things.

 Find the most convenient donation place for you.
 You can technically arrange for a pick-up from Salvation Army or Veterans of American, but they are both notoriously unreliable and frustrating, so you’re probably better off hauling everything in a cab to your destination.
 Here are some places where you can drop off Wearable clothes (to be resold) and Beyond Saving clothes (to be recycled).

 - H&M – Receive one coupon per bag off your next H&M.

 - Levi’s – Receive a voucher for 20% off a single, regular-priced Levi’s item in-store.

 - Goodwill or Salvation Army – Get a donation receipt, which is only useful if you itemize your taxes.

 - Farmer’s Market – Receive good karma.
 Find locations and times here.